jupyterhub/oauthenticator/docs/source/index.md

 ```

 ## Get Started Guide
-These sections help you get started installing, using and working with the `oauthenticator` project.
+These section helps you get started installing, using and working with the `oauthenticator` project.
 through step-by-step tutorials.

 ```{toctree}